Kipling's home museum, Mumbai

 There are at least two problems associated with making this bungalow into a centre for honouring Kipling.
 Firstly, as History and Traditions of England blog noted, Kipling was only aged six when he left Mumbai.
 Although he often returned to other parts of India, especially Lahore, Simla and Allahabad, the Mumbai house cannot possibly represent his literary endeavours.

 This is not an insurmountable problem.
 The Art School has a vast collection of paintings, dating from 1850, which will now be part of an art museum.
 Only one of the rooms will be called the Kipling Room and will be dedicated to Kipling material.
 In any case, Rudyard wasn’t the only Kipling to have made a huge contribution to Indian culture.
-Lockwood Kipling, Rudyard’s father, had a real involvement to Mumbai's architectural development.
-Lockwood’s architectural designs for the notable Victoria Terminus railway station building and the municipal headquarters opposite it were particularly important.
+Lockwood Kipling, Rudyard’s father, had a connection to Mumbai's architectural development.
+Lockwood’s architectural designs for the Victoria Terminus railway station building and the municipal headquarters opposite it were very important.

 There is a more problematic issue to deal with: Rudyard’s colonialist reputation remains controversial for post-colonial writers in India and elsewhere.
 Orwell called Kipling as a "prophet of British imperialism", a man so devoted to duty, service and empire that his writing was bound to be full of prejudice, racism and an absolute belief in Britain’s military correctness.
 The White Man's Burden (1899) will suffice as an example: